michael-milette/moodle-filter_filtercodes/README.md

 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be 1 (medium), 2 (small) or 3 (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be 1 (medium), 2 (small) or 3 (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
 * {coursename} : Display the name of the current course or the site name if not in a course.
+* {mycourse} : Display an unordered list of links to all my enrolled courses.
 * {institution} : Display the name of the institution from the user's profile.
 * {department} : Display the name of the department from the user's profile.
 * {courseid} : Display a course's ID.